Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Categorical structures in with an Inferential -rule

 Any complete sentence of $L_{\omega_1,\omega}$ is $\aleph_0$-categorical.
 But it will be categorical only if the countable model is not generative.
 In particular, the standard model of arithmetic is atomic since for any finite sequence $\abar\in N$, $\bigwedge_{i<n} v_i =a_i \rightarrow \qtp_{\emptyset}(a_0, \ldots a_{n-1})$; the model is in the definable closure of the empty set.

-The structure $(\Z,+,0)$, the free abelian group on one generator, is certainly canonical and so standard in the sense of Remark~\ref{stdmod}.
+The structure $(\Z,+,0)$, the free abelian group on one generator, is certainly canonical and so a target for a categoricity theorem.
 Since there is only one constant term, it cannot be proved categorical by the methods of Section~\ref{subquant}.
 But is easily axiomatized in $L_{\omega_1,\omega}$ as a torsion free Abelian group generated by a single element $x$ satisfying $\bigwedge_{w_1,w_2} (w_1(x) = w_2(x)\rightarrow (\forall y) (w_1(y) = w_2(y))$ where $w_1,w_2$ range over all words with a single argument.

 Example~\ref{catexs}.2 shows that unlike Peano Arithmetic, there are simple examples of $L_{\omega_1,\omega}$ categorical structures that are not in the definable closure of a finite set.